Antonio Riva (pilot): Post World War I

 On 1 February 1919, the Bongiovanni commission review of the aerial victories of the Italian Army's pilots confirmed seven of Antonio Riva's aerial victory claims.
 In 1920, Riva was stationed in China, placed in charge of the Chinese stopovers for a Rome to Tokyo flight.
 He was discharged in January 1921.

 Little is known of the next couple of decades, except that Riva remained in the Reserves of the Regia Aeronautica as late as February 1935.
+In 1936 he married Catherine Lum, older daughter of American artist Bertha Lum.
+They had four children.

 Death

 Antonio was executed in Beijing, People's Republic of China, by a firing squad in 1951, along with a Japanese citizen, Ruichi Yamaguchi.
 They were convicted of being involved in a plot to assassinate Mao Zedong and other high-ranking Communist officials.
 The plot allegedly involved attacking Mao and other officials atop Tiananmen Gate with a mortar on 1 October 1950, during National Day celebrations.

 However, there were several issues with the plot.
 Most obviously, the idea that two foreigners could carry a mortar all the way to Tiananmen Square during a large celebration seems highly improbable.
 The mortar seized from Riva's house was a nonfunctional part of an antique from the 1930s which could not have been used to attack anyone.
-Riva had found the antique in a junk pile outside the Holy See legation; the priest whose house was next to the other parts of the mortar was imprisoned for life.
+Riva had found the antique in a junk pile outside the Holy See legation.
+Tarcisio Martina, the priest whose house was next to the other parts of the mortar, was sentenced to life imprisonment, although he was released and deported three years later.
 A map of the square seized from Yamaguchi's house and used as evidence was actually commissioned by the Beijing Fire Department, to whom Yamaguchi was selling firefighting equipment.
-It was alleged that the ringleader of the plot was an American serviceman named David Barrett, but he was simply a neighbor to the two who had moved out a year before.
+It was alleged that the ringleader of the plot was an American serviceman named David D. Barrett, but he was simply a neighbor to the two who had moved out a year before.
 In any case, the incident was used to banish the Holy See from China.
 Two decades later, PRC prime minister Zhou Enlai apologized to Barrett and invited him back to China.